 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Ben Baker joined Tim for a chat about Cloak And Dagger – who featured in a crossover with Runaways – here.
-Vikki Gregorich took at look at the ‘lost’ Hulu Marvel series Helstrom on It’s Good, Except It Sucks here.
+Ben Baker joined Tim for a chat about Cloak And Dagger – who featured in a crossover with Runaways – here and Vikki Gregorich took at look at the ‘lost’ Hulu Marvel series Helstrom here.
+Gary Bainbridge took a look at another staggering interpretation of Morgan Le Fay in the 1978 Dr. Strange television pilot here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.